xunilrj/sandbox/sources/haskellcpp/readme.md

     class Functor f where
 	    fmap :: (a -> b) -> f a -> f b

-means that every data type that specifies a fmap compliant to the rule will be a functor.
-There rule is:
+means that every data type that specifies a fmap compliant to the above rule will be a functor.
+We can interpret the rule as:
-"(a->b)" = first parameter must be a function that receives one parameter and return something "->fa" = second parameter must be a functor
+"(a->b)" = We have a first parameter that must be a function that receives one parameter of the type A and return something of the type B
+"->fa" = We have a second parameter that is a functor templated on A
-"->fb" = the return type will be a functor
+"->fb" = We will return another functor templated on B

-The first step is to constuct a dummy struct that will evolve to be a functor in C++ style.
+Our first step will be to constuct a dummy struct that somehow will evolve to be a functor in C++ style.

     struct Just
     {
     };

-and we will test in compile time (http://en.cppreference.com/w/cpp/language/static_assert) if Just is a functor:
+and we will test it in compile time using the static_assert (http://en.cppreference.com/w/cpp/language/static_assert), if Just is a functor or not.
+Let us start!

     int main()
     {